-- Assess job specific safety requirements during estimating and account for such in the estimates/proposals. - Define necessary job specific safety requirements prior to project start-up and review these with the project foreman/superintendent. - > Ensuring that routine jobsite safety inspections are conducted. - Communicating safety requirements to subcontractors prior to project commencement. - > Enforcing jobsite safety requirements with subcontractors. - > Jobsite accident and injury investigation and corrective action.
+- Assess job specific safety requirements during estimating and account for such in the estimates/proposals. - > Define necessary job specific safety requirements prior to project start-up and review these with the project foreman/superintendent. - Ensuring that routine jobsite safety inspections are conducted. - > Communicating safety requirements to subcontractors prior to project commencement. - > Enforcing jobsite safety requirements with subcontractors. - > Participating in Incident Investigation Program. - o Every incident is reviewed with Safety Director, Management, and Field Team. - o All incidents requiring reporting to OSHA are done within 8 hours to OSHA and to client within 24 hours. - o Training is provided for this program at time of hire, as needed, and at a minimum annual basis. - o All evidence from incident shall be preserved & collected to the extent possible. - o All incidents are documented (forms section has injury forms attached). - A final review of incident is conducted. - Corrective measures to eliminate a recurrence are put in place. - A lessons-learned summary is put together and communicated to the entire Beeler team.